Free business mentorship programs

 3) Set goals

 What would be a successful outcome of the mentorship?
 Perhaps you want to have your bookkeeping properly configured, improve your leadership skills, or you'd like to have a successful sales process in place.
-Whatever the goal, makes sure it is clearly defined and communicated to your mentor, so you both know when you've achieved success.
+Whatever the business goal, make sure it is clearly defined and communicated to your mentor so you both know when you've achieved success.

 4) Establish a regular meeting schedule

-Collaborate with your mentor to set a regular schedule for your mentoring sessions–weekly, bi-monthly, etc. Put the meeting dates on your calendar and stick to them!
+Collaborate with your mentor to set a regular schedule for your mentoring sessions–weekly, bi-monthly, etc. Utilize a communication method that works best for both of you–in-person meetings, phone calls, or video conferences.
+Put the meeting dates on your calendar and stick to them!
 When you're running a business, it's easy to get caught up in the many things you have to do.
 But, you must value your mentor's time by showing up consistently.
-A regular schedule helps with accountability, ensuring that you're always working on your goals.
+A regular schedule respects the mentor relationship and helps with accountability, ensuring that you're always working on your goals.

 5) Be intentional